 Mechanical dredging using heavy equipment to excavate bottom materials would require either water depths sufficient to float a dredging barge, or drawing down the water in Lake Mallalieu by several feet for an extended period so that heavy excavation equipment could operate on the exposed lakebed.
 Mechanical dredging also would require equipment storage and laydown yards, construction access routes, setups to dewater the projected 220,000 cubic yards of dredge materials, disposal sites for 220,000 cubic yards of dredge materials, and roadways adequate for the approximately 22,000 round-trips by large 10-yard dump trucks to transport 220,000 cubic yards of dredge materials to disposal sites.

-The LMA Board is proposing to dredge up a massive amount of bottom material: 220,000 cubic yards.
+The Preliminary Application to the WDNR prepared and submitted by Stantec on behalf of the LMA Board proposed to dredge up a massive amount of bottom material: 220,000 cubic yards.
 That is a mass equivalent to a ten-story building covering every inch of a regulation size football field, including the end zones and the sidelines (120-yards long, by 53.3-yards wide, and 103-feet high).

 First, all dredge materials must be dewatered.
 You can view a video explaining various methods of dewatering at https://www.youtube.com/watch?v=Jz8meWgmPQs.
 For this proposed dredging project, it's likely that geobags would be used to dewater dredge materials.
 Geobags likely would be placed along the shorelines of the dredging areas, and would remain in place for as long as required to dewater the dredge materials, which may be into the year following dredging.
 You can view photos and videos of dewatering using geobags for another Wisconsin impoundment dredging project at http://www.uppernemahbinlake.com/DredgingProject